-Fresh and delicious Mango Black Bean Relish over Blackened Salmon is a quick and elegant meal.
-Gourmet dinner at home couldn’t get any better!
-This recipe is sponsored by Randall Beans.
+Fresh and delicious Blackened Salmon topped with Mango Black Bean Relish is a quick and elegant meal.
+Gourmet dinner at home couldn’t get any easier!

-I served this over Mango Black Bean Relish over Blackened Salmon with mashed cauliflower, and it would go great with so many other side dishes – grits, rice (cilantro lime rice would be awesome!), mashed potatoes.
+It would also go great with so many other side dishes such as grits, rice (cilantro lime rice would be awesome!), quinoa, or mashed potatoes.

 The whole recipe is super easy and quick to make, and it is super healthy.
 I also love how colorful it is – this will look gorgeous on your dinner plate! 🙂